Saturday, September 6, 2025

 Winn-Dixie #1513 | K-Mart Shopping Center | 10511 D'Iberville Blvd | D'Iberville, MS | Marketplace Refresh | August 25, 2024

-Additionally, take a look at this map of all Aldi, Harveys, and Winn-Dixie locations as of the closing of the merger and see if you can predict which stores will be the next to convert.
+Additionally, take a look at this map of all ALDI, Harveys, and Winn-Dixie locations as of the closing of the merger and see if you can predict which stores will be the next to convert.
 Feel free to leave any ideas down in the comments or give us a shout if you find news of another store that we have missed in the list above!

 Winn-Dixie #2527 Conversion Plans - Exterior Elevation featuring relocated liquor store